SCLOrkHub/SCLOrkSynths/README.md

 Main contributors:

-*Bruno Ruviaro* @brunoruviaro - team director; responsible for final review of all code, GUI creation, Quark maintenance, creation of some original SynthDefs
+*Bruno Ruviaro* @brunoruviaro - project lead; responsible for final review of all code, GUI creation, Quark maintenance, creation of some original SynthDefs

 *Josh Mitchell* @joshmit - research assistant; responsible for standardizing coding conventions, rewriting SynthDefs to clarify or improve them, adding new amazing original SynthDefs